M4rc1nB/streamsets_benchmarks/README.md

 # StreamSets Benchmarks

 This repository contains scripts and configuration files for benchmarking StreamSets Data Collector performance on Google Cloud Platform (GCP).

+## Features

+- Automated provisioning of Origins including Kafka, Postgres, SQL Server, and Oracle.
+- Automated provisioning of StreamSets Data Collector.
+- Automated provisioning of StreamSets Connections for added origins.
+- Automated creation of StreamSets Pipelines in a ready-to-execute state.
+- Infrastructure and StreamSets Platform cleanup on de-provisioning.

+## To-Do:

+- Develop StreamSets pipeline framework:
+  - Implement start and stop events logging into `benchmark_events`.
+  - Capture relevant benchmarking data.
+  - Pre-build a set of configurations for various RDBMS.
+- Reconfigure sources to make them more production-like.
+- Add logic to sdk-cli.py to create and remove; Environment, Deployment and Access Token.
+This will be used on pre terraform steps and implemented into Makefile

 ## Requirements

-- **Terraform v1.7.3**: Make sure to install Terraform version 1.7.3.
+- **Terraform v1.7.3**: Ensure Terraform version 1.7.3 is installed.
-- **GCP Service Account**: Create a service account on GCP with the following grants:
+- **GCP Service Account**: Create a service account on GCP with the following permissions:
   - Compute Admin
   - Secret Manager Admin
   - Service Account User
   - Storage Admin

-- **Streamsets Platform Deployment**
+- **StreamSets Platform Deployment**
-  - Create Enviroment
+  - Create Environment
   - Create Deployment
-  - Create access token
+  - Generate Access Token

 ## Setup

 1. **Service Account Setup**:
    - Create a service account on GCP with the necessary permissions listed above.
    - Download the JSON key file for the service account.
-   - Place JSON key in the cloned repo folder with the default name of `streamsets-se-9e4b.json`.
+   - Place the JSON key in the cloned repo folder with the default name `streamsets-se-9e4b.json`.

 2. **Create Secret**:
-   - Use Google Secret Manager to create a secret called `youruser-sx-platform`.
+   - Use Google Secret Manager to create a secret named `youruser-sx-platform`.
-   - Replace `youruser` with your username, which can be obtained from the terminal with the `whoami` command.
+   - Replace `youruser` with your username, obtainable from the terminal using the `whoami` command.

 3. **JSON Template**:
-   - Use the following JSON template for configuring StreamSets deployment:
+   - Utilize the following JSON template for configuring StreamSets deployment:

 ```json
 {